uclahs-cds/package-moPepGen/docs/vignette.md

     --custom ${ANNOTATION_GTF},${REFERENCE_VERSION},gtf
 ```

-We also recommend using a filter command to only keep the annotation records using the custom reference.
+We also recommend using a filter command to only keep the annotation records from the custom reference.

 ```shell
 filter_vep \